bartshin/bartshin.github.io/README.md

 The user's data from Google Calendar that user not select to use in this app will be terminated.
 If user choose storing data to iCloud server then the data from Google Calendar will be store together.

+**Contact Us**

+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at bartshin@icloud.com.